gipplab/acst/README.md

 On the other hand, it is still only a simulation since the whole system is based on just one real network with just one real computer.

+### Wireshark
+When data has been added to the cluster, the data exchange can be inspected with Wireshark.
+To do this, start Wireshark:

+[IMAGE]

+and select docker (docker0) to see all containers.
+Then you can filter for a specific container (e.g. the one that executes a "get").
+To get only IPFS relevant, it can be advantageous to filter only by port 4001 (example):

+    ip.addr == 172.17.0.2 && tcp.port eq 4001

+[IMAGE]

+Now you can filter even further or sort e.g. by length of the packages.
+At the bottom right you can also read the number of packages displayed.

 ### Results
 By analyzing the data from `wireshark`, it can be observed that in fact the data for the one file is obtained from multiple peers.